Health-Education-England/tis-revalidation-connection/README.md

 Error and exception logging is done using Sentry.

 ## TODO
-To use this template, create a new repository from it and follow the TODOs in the code, with the following additional changes.
- - Update copyright year in [LICENSE](LICENSE).
- - Update copyright year in [TemplateApplication].
- - Update copyright year in [TemplateApplicationTest].
- - Update this README.
  - Set up Sentry project.
  - Provide `SENTRY_DSN` and `SENTRY_ENVIRONMENT` as environmental variables
    during deployment.
  - Add repository to SonarCloud.
  - Add SonarCloud API key to repository secrets.
  - Add repository to Dependabot.
- - Update the references to `tis-template` and port number in [task-definition].

 ## Workflow
 The `CI/CD Workflow` is triggered on push to any branch.